cirosantilli/rails-cheat/readme.md

     rake test

+Run only controller ony type of tests under `tests/XXX/`

+    rake test:controllers
+    rake test:models
+    rake test:integration

 Run the only tests on `tests/models/model0_test.rb` do either of:

     rake test model0
     rake test tests/models/model0
     rake test tests/models/model0.rb

+Run a single test function from a test file:

+    rake test tests/models/model0.rb test_name_of_the_test

+Where `name_of_the_test` is the test name with spaces replaced by underlines.

 Run all unit tests: